 Travel Award Spotlight: Maria Kroupina to advance childhood mental health

-In 2016, Maria Kroupina, Associate Professor in the Division of Global Pediatrics, was awarded an AHC Travel Award for travel to Uganda to meet with researchers and clinicians to identify potential collaborations to advance early childhood mental health in Uganda.
-One resulting collaboration was a symposium held on September 25, 2017 in Kampala in partnership with the AHC Uganda Hub and faculty from Makerere University's Department of Psychiatry.
+In 2016, Maria Kroupina, Associate Professor in the Division of Global Pediatrics, was awarded an Travel Award for travel to Uganda to meet with researchers and clinicians to identify potential collaborations to advance early childhood mental health in Uganda.
+One resulting collaboration was a symposium held on September 25, 2017 in Kampala in partnership with the Uganda Hub and faculty from Makerere University's Department of Psychiatry.
 The symposium was attended by Makerere University faculty, clinicians, students, and researchers who are active in the field of pediatric mental health.
 Featured speakers included:

 - "Rewarding steps in the development of Multi-disciplinary teams and services for child and adolescent mental Health in Uganda" by Dr. Godfrey Zari Rukundo, Mbarara University of Science and Technology, Dr. Joyce Nalugya, Makerere University and Dr. Alyson Hall, East-London-Butabika Link.